forthy42/net2o/wiki/guidelines.md

 Conduct.

-The current UUWGoSPB is a gamified hierarchic meritocratic system, which considders evidence based science as foundation.
+The current UUWGoSPB is a gamified hierarchic meritocratic system, which considers evidence based science as foundation.
 Wizardry is casting spells that make the universe doing what you want it to do, and it can't deny that order.
 In Roundworld, the only wizardry that exists is computer programming: you cast spells (write source code) that, when executed on an appropriate